toege/csharp-api-requests-responses/README.md

 [Here's the spec for this exercise.](https://boolean-uk.github.io/csharp-api-requests-responses/) Spend some time getting familiar with it and pay close attention to the details.

 The `Students` class is already partially built for you to help you get started.
 This is the last time you'll receive boilerplate code as a starter, so spend some time understanding it.
 Experiment & change it until you feel comfortable.

+You are free to change the provided code in this project but you must implement a minimal api with a repository layer before the data layer.

 ## Extensions

-All extensions going forward will be presented as a separate API spec.
-Sometimes they will expand on the existing core criteria, and sometimes they will be completely different.
+The extensions is presented as a separate API spec.

 This one will have you considering the concept of unique identifiers for records.